The Difference Between Surgical Mistakes and Complication

 Wrong-Patient error (i.e. not verifying the patient’s identity and planned surgery before the operation).

 Wrong-Site error (i.e. performing surgery on the left hand instead of the right hand).

 Leaving foreign objects in the body (i.e. sponges, gauze, or clamps not removed before the incision is sutured shut) is another error that may occur during a surgical procedure.

 These are considered medical mistakes or negligence because they are potentially life-threatening errors that can be easily avoided with a standard medical review and best practices.

 Surgery always comes with risks, but with proper medical management and treatment, those risks can be minimized or even eliminated.

-If you have been affected by a preventable surgical complication, contact your Oklahoma Personal Injury Attorney Clark & Mitchell to understand your patient rights and the options available to you to combat medical malpractice.
+If you have been affected by a preventable surgical complication, contact your Oklahoma Personal Injury Attorney Clark & Associates to understand your patient rights and the options available to you to combat medical malpractice.